tonic-team/tonic.site/CONTRIBUTING.md

 ## Minor improvements via browser

-It is possible and absolutely fine to provide smaller fixes like typo corrections and similar suggestions in a pure browser-based workflow.
+It is possible and absolutely fine to provide fixes and suggestions in a pure browser-based workflow.
 If you hit the _edit this page_ button on a website page, you will be redirected to the respective edit page on Github, where you can improve the Markdown source, create a commit and submit it as a pull request.
 If you don't have write access to the repo and if you are a first-time contributor, you will be asked to create a fork before you can edit the page file.